Developing A Culture of Strong Work Ethic

 - Avoiding Micromanagement: An organisation should establish the key roles and responsibilities right at the time of on boarding.
 It should refrain from micromanaging its staff.
-If required, the employees should be inducted into training at the time of joining the organisation.
+If required, the employees should be inducted into work ethic skills training at the time of joining the organisation.

 - Ensuring proper remuneration and promotion policy: An organisation needs to ensure that it has a clear cut salary and promotion policy so that no one risks underpayment.
 One of the major factors leading to attrition is poor appraisal and promotion prospects.

-- Treating employees appropriately and equally: An organisation with good work ethics ensures that it treats all its employees appropriately and equally with transparency.
+- Treating employees fair and equally: An organisation with good work ethics ensures that it has a high quality work environment and treats all its employees appropriately and equally with transparency.

 Core Ethics of an Organisation?

-There are four core ethical elements which help in creating an ethical culture within an organisation:
+There are four core ethical elements which improve work ethic ethical culture within an organisation:

 - An organisation should have a written code of ethics and standards for its employees to follow.